apache/trafficserver/tests/README.md

 To help with easy running of the tests, there is autest.sh and bootstrap.py.

 ### autest.sh
-This file is a simple wrapper that will call the Reusable Gold Testing System (Autest) program in a python virtualenv.
-If the virtualenv is not setup, the script will try to install it on the system.
+This file is a simple wrapper that will call the Reusable Gold Testing System (Autest) program in a pipenv.
+If the pipenv is not setup, the script will prompt user the missing components.
 That will set up the Autest on most systems in a Python virtual environment.
 The wrapper adds some basic options to the command to point to the location of the tests.
 Use --help for more details on options for running Autest.

+### test-env-check.sh
+This script will check for the necessary packages needed to create a pipenv that can run Autest.
+If any package is missing, the script will alert the user.
+If all packages are available, it install a virtual environment using the provided Pipfile.

-### bootstrap.py
+### Pipfile
-This script will try to install python35 or better on the system, and the needed python packages for running the tests.
+This file is used to setup a virtual environment using pipenv.
+It contains information including the packages needed for Autest.
+A set of commands for pipenv:
+ * **pipenv install**: create virtual environment from the Pipfile.
+ * **pipenv shell**: launch a shell with the environment running(type "exit" to leave the shell).
+ * **pipenv run cmd**: run command in the virtual environment without entering a shell, where cmd is the shell command to run.
+ * **pipenv --rm**: remove the environment.

 # Basic setup

 AuTest can be run using the script file autest.sh listed above.
 Run the file from the tests/ directory followed by --ats-bin and the bin name. (ie ~/ats/bin) This will run the wrapper for the tests.

-See documentation for more details.
+To run autest manually, the recommended way is to follow these steps:
+1. **pipenv install**: create the virtual environment(only needed once).
+2. **pipenv shell**: enter a shell in the virtual environment(type "exit" to leave the shell).
+3. **cd gold_tests**: enter the directory containing the test files.
+4. **autest --ats-bin user_ats_bin**: run autest where user_ats_bin is the bin directory in the user's ats directory.

 # Advanced setup